sgenoud/replicad/packages/replicad-docs/docs/advanced-topics/shape-functions.md

 import { fuseShapes, filletShape, shellShape } from "replicad/shape-functions";
 ```

+Most of them live *only* there: the main `replicad` entry point exports the
+classes and the model building blocks, not the operations behind them.
+A few
+names it has always exported — `cast` among them, along with the `Curve` and
+`Surface` classes — stay available from both.

 ## What they are

 A shape function is stateless.
 It takes an OpenCascade topological shape (a